transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for Code

-<a name='T-TransCelerate-SDR-RuleEngineV2-StudyArmValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-StudyAmendmentValidator'></a>
-## StudyArmValidator `type`
+## StudyAmendmentValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for StudyArm
+This Class is the validator for StudyAmendment

 <a name='T-TransCelerate-SDR-RuleEngineV3-StudyArmValidator'></a>
 ## StudyArmValidator `type`